orlof/dcpu-admiral/README.md

 hires(false)
 </pre>

-NOTE During startup, Admiral initializes 0xfff4 memory location to point to start of video memory and the size of LEM 1802 video memory buffer is 384 words.
+NOTE During startup, Admiral initializes 0xfff4 memory location to point to start of video memory.
+LEM 1802 video memory buffer is 384 words and two color PIXIE graphics mode is 768 words.

 This way images can also be saved to floppy with normal string serialization methods.